baynec2/conduitR/README.md

 │   └── example/                      # Example experiment
 |       |── config                    # Configuration files for specific experiment
 |       |── logs                      # Log files for each rule.
+|       |── output                    # Outputs from the workflow
         └─── input                    # Inputs into the workflow
             |── sample_annotation.txt # Sample annotation file matching names of .raw MS files.
             |── organisms.txt         # Text file NCBI organism IDs defining the search space (if using ncbi_taxonomy)
             |── proteome_id.txt       # Text file containing proteome ids (if using proteome id workflow)